 - Community health teams

-You should not be related to the family you are referring or have a close personal friendship.
+Referrers should not be related to the family that they are referring or have a close personal friendship.

 A vital part of the referrer’s role is to assess whether a holiday would cause or increase risk within or to a family, and we require that our Referrers are able to judge whether a break is right for a family at the time of application, and then again just before they are due to go.
 Please see our Risk Factors document for more information